ajour/ajour/README.md

 The plan is to have a stable, polished release in time for the Shadowlands launch.
 10.27.20.

 **_When can we expect a Linux version?_**

 Ajour is being developed and tested on macOS and Windows, but should work on Linux if installed from source.

 **_After updating an addon, it still says it can be updated.
 What gives?_**

 Ajour does a "best effort" attempt at comparing the local addon version, with the latest version available online.
-Sometimes Addon Authors specify different versions when uploading their addon to a repository than what they have written in the addon itself.
+Sometimes addon authors specify different versions when uploading their addon to a repository than what they have written in the addon itself.
 If the numbers don't match, Ajour will say an update is available every time the list is refreshed.

 **_I'm using addon XYZ but I don't see it in Ajour.
 Why is that?_**